The Backyard Committee: Album reviews

 "Whatever ineffable attributes Sembos brings to the Alternate Routes, there's no mistaking what he has done with the Backyard Committee: He's made an inviting album of songs that linger after the last note fades," says Eric Danton of the Hartford Courant.

-"The real joy of this album for me is the production" says John H at CT Indie.
-"The instrumentation fits the vocals so perfectly it's mind-blowing.
-The songs have the ethereal undertones of a typical Daniel Lanois production, and still maintain the minimal folk sense of something Rick Rubin would do.
-Listen to the guitar solo in "Once in a Blue" and you'll find they dialed up just the right amount of crunch for a sharp single-coil pickup.
-Listening to "So Long Ago" the windy, gritty organ is absolutely perfect, and adds a low layer of ambiance and noise to what would otherwise be a squeaky-clean late era Jeff Tweedy-esque tune.
-The super low-end tones of piano on "Winter Trip" sound like they'd be right at home on Cash's American IV.
+John H. of CT Indie praised the albums production, noting that the instrumentation complements the vocals.
+He compared the album's ethereal undertones to the work of Daniel Lanois, while noting it retains a minimalist folk style reminiscent of Rick Rubin.
+Specially, John H. highlighted the single-coil guitar distortion on "Once in a Blue," the atmospheric organ arrangement on "So Long Ago" which he contrasted with Jeff Tweedy's cleaner production styles and the prominent low-end piano tones on "Winter Trip," comparing the latter to Johnny Cash's American IV.

 "The end result is a sort of jam-session garage band you’d actually want to sit and listen to–like somewhere in Connecticut is this bunch of musician neighbors that get together for a barbecue or something, and actually sound really, really good," says Jeff McQ of the Oomph Music Blog.